-The Office of Undergraduate Admissions determines whether an incoming student must take the EPT or not.
-If the test is required, the student MUST enroll in the composition course that he or she places into.
-If the test is not required, a student may still take the EPT and enroll in ESL courses if he or she wishes to do so.
-Successful completion of the ESL 111-112 sequence or ESL 115 fulfills the General Education 'Composition I' requirement.
+The Office of Undergraduate Admissions will inform you whether you must take the EPT or not.
+If you are required to take the EPT, you should plan on enrolling in the composition course that you place into during your first year.
+If you are not required to take the EPT, you may still take it and enroll in ESL courses if you wish to do so.
+Successful completion of the ESL 111-112 sequence or of the ESL 115 course fulfills the General Education 'Composition I' requirement.

 Questions?
 Contact "Placement & Proficiency" staff by emailing email@example.com or by calling 217-244-4437 during business hours.